crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that caused an error when using ``ALTER TABLE ..
+ADD`` on a table which contains nested primary key columns.

 - Fixed an issue where values of type ``array(varchar)`` were decoded incorrectly if they contained a ``,`` character.
 This occurred when the PostgreSQL wire protocol was used in ``text`` mode.